 This year, towards the end of February, there was a glitch in my bank’s online banking system.
-As a result, I was unable to access the funds in my investment account (to pay the Provisional Tax and VAT that was due to SARS by month-end).
+As a result, I was unable to access the funds in my investment account (to pay the Provisional Tax and VAT that was due to the South African Revenue Service by month-end).

-Over the course of the next 2 days, I called the customer care centre many times; and I received no care and made no progress in resolving the problem.
-Finally, I used my rank (power and privilege) to call a regional manager in a different department within the bank; who used their rank to call the people in the relevant department; who, in turn, used their rank to make sure that I had access to the money in my account (just in time to meet the SARS deadlines and avoid the hefty penalties).
+Over the course of the next 2 days, I called the customer care centre many times; and after being transferred from pillar to post, I made no progress in resolving the problem.
+Finally, I used my rank (my whiteness, my westernness, my English-speakingness, my able-bodiedness, my almost 50-year-oldness, my post-graduate education, and my well-developed sense of entitlement) to call a regional manager in a different department within the bank; who used their rank to call the people in the relevant department; who, in turn, used their rank to make sure that I had access to the money in my account (just in time to meet the SARS deadlines and avoid the hefty penalties).

 That same day I transferred the remaining funds into my current account and closed the investment account.
 (No one at the bank was able to explain why the glitch had happened, and I didn’t want to risk it happening again.)

 About 7 weeks later, towards the end of April, I received a text message alerting me to a purchase of R2800 on my credit card at a supermarket in Durban.
-I live in Johannesburg, and at that very moment I happened to be sitting in a workshop in Welkom.
-(This was the 3rd case of fraud on my credit card in the last 12 months).
+I live in Johannesburg and at that moment I happened to be sitting in a workshop in Welkom.
+(This was the 3rd case of fraud on my credit card in the last 12 months.)

 I called the bank’s customer care centre.
 They quickly blocked my credit card and asked which branch I would like the replacement card sent to.
-I asked if they intended to charge me another replacement card fee (remember, I’m no newbie, I have already paid 2 replacement card fees in the past 12 months).
-When they said “yes, you will be charged the standard replacement card fee” I asked them not to send a replacement credit card because I would no longer be using that account.
+I asked if they intended to charge me another replacement card fee (remember, I have already paid 2 replacement card fees in the past 12 months).
+When they said “yes, you will be charged the standard replacement card fee” I asked them not to send a replacement credit card, and to rather close that account.
+(I just can’t get my head around my bank benefiting from fraud on my credit card.)

-But back to the real purpose of my story: In the space of a few months, and through no deliberate planning of my own, I have gotten rid of 2 accounts with my bank.
-In other words, I am already halfway out of my relationship with this bank.
-And even I can see that this is a gift from the universe and NOW is the time to get all the way out.
-(And into a better relationship with another bank as soon as possible since I currently don’t have a credit card!)
+So, in the space of a few months, and through no deliberate planning of my own, I have gotten rid of 2 of my 4 accounts with my bank.
+In other words, I am already halfway out of this relationship!
+Even I can see that NOW is the time.

-I was about to call back (I can be rather ‘persistent’), and then I thought: sjo, this relationship hasn’t even begun and it feels like a lot of work.
+I was about to call back, and then I thought: sjo, this relationship hasn’t even begun and it feels like a lot of work.
 This does not bode well.
-So I hit the pause button (I stuck my head back in the sand).
+And I hit the pause button (I stuck my head back in the sand).

 So, here I am, on Mother’s Day morning, wondering what my banking options are.

-There are only a handful of banks in SA.
-In the past 21 years, I have been a customer with 2 of the big banks (including my current bank); and I have been hung up on by the third big bank.
-So I begin wondering about the smaller banks…and I do what any of us would do…I start Googling…!
+There are 4 ‘big banks’ in SA.
+In the past 21 years, I have been a customer with 2 of the 4 (including my current bank); and I have been hung up on by a 3rd.
+So I begin wondering about the smaller banks, and I do what any of us would do…I start Googling!

 I have no idea if this bank will offer me a better banking experience.
-Hell, I don’t know much about the Financial Services sector at all.
 But I do know that if you want something different, you’ve got to do something different.
 And doing something different requires being brave….

 And then it dawns on me: here I am, in 2019, talking about how switching to a small bank led by a black woman CEO is a brave thing.

 And now I REALLY know that this is my new bank.
-While I might not know much about the banking industry, I do know a little bit about racism, patriarchy and misogyny.
+I might not know much about the banking industry, but I do know a little bit about racism, patriarchy and misogyny.

 I know that they are like an infection.
 And, without even knowing it or liking it, they influence our decisions and our behaviour.